 Cognitive behavioral therapy

-CBT is very focused on giving you tools to help deal with stresses and chal-lenges in life.
-Working on self-esteem is often a very important aspect of ADHD treatment.
+CBT is very focused on giving you tools to help deal with stresses and chal¬lenges in life.
+Working on self-esteem is also an important aspect of ADHD treatment.

-ADHD is not just about paying attention in conversations and in meet-ings.
-ADHD can lead to frequent emotional ups and downs, which can ham-per relationships and everyday activities.
+ADHD can lead to frequent emotional ups and downs.
 Just waiting in line can make a person with ADHD quite irritable.
-So can minor setbacks, such as having a project not turn out quite right or having a boss who changes deadlines or who demands more work at the last minute.
-It may help to find a psychiatrist or another type of therapist and meet regularly to discuss your symptoms and any challenges or successes in your life.
+As can minor setbacks, such as a project not turning out quite right or a boss who changes deadlines.

-To learn more about the latest breakthroughs in treating adult ADHD, check out Confronting Adult ADHD, a Special Health Report from Harvard Medical School.
+For more information on finding an effective solution for you, check out Confronting Adult ADHD, a Special Health Report from Harvard Medical School.

 Image: lorenzoantonucci/Getty Images